david-millett/pokedex/README.md

 Needed an additional call to the API to get extra information required for pokedex entries.
 Added this to pokemonService file.

+Created functionality to flip the pokemon detail pages - this includes dynamically changing what actions the button functions perform.

+Set everything up to be able to add pokemon to the party - created a partyService file with a function to fetch the party and fleshed out the party page.
+Next step is to add the ability to add pokemon to the party!